10 Psychological Principles to Design With

 3. Hick’s Law

 The classic example is a study that tested the effect of jam options at a busy grocery store.
 The study used a jam-tasting display with two configurations.
 One with 24 different jams and the other with only six.
-They found with the 24-option display, 60% of people passing tried the jam, and 3% of them purchased it.
+With the 24-option display, 60% of people passing tried the jam, and 3% purchased.
 With the six jam display, a lesser 40% of people stopped, but almost 30% purchased (Iyengar, Shena S. and Mark R. Lepper 2000.
 When choice is demotivating: Can one desire too much of a good thing?.
 Journal of Personality and Social Psychology.79:995-1006).
-When faced with 24 different jams, the nuances between them all made it too difficult to select.
+When faced with 24 different jams, their nuances made it too difficult to select.
 With six jams, it was easy to determine which one tasted best, and more purchased as a result.

 Hick’s Law directly relates to the cost-benefit principle.
-The more options a user must pick from — be it navigation, products or images to look at — the more energy it takes to make a decision.
+The more options a user must pick from — navigation, products or images to look at — the more energy it takes to decide.
 Eventually, the energy required to make the decision becomes so large the benefit of making it doesn’t seem worthwhile.

 On the web, Hick’s Law tells us to keep options to a minimum.
 This applies to everything, including content on the page, navigational elements, images, etc… Anything on the page gives the user another option of something to read, focus on, or click.
 Removing everything unessential reduces the number of unnecessary options and makes user decisions easier.